 1. Is a 1954 wheat penny worth money?

-The 1954-S wheat penny weighs 3.11 grams with a 19.05mm diameter and smooth edge.
-It features the traditional 95% copper composition with 5% tin and zinc alloy.
-These physical specifications are identical across all 1954 wheat pennies regardless of mint facility.
+The 1954-S wheat penny weighs 3.11 grams with a 19.05 mm diameter and a smooth edge.
+Its composition is 95% copper and 5% tin and zinc — identical across all three 1954 mint varieties.
+These specifications were standard for the entire wheat cent series (with the exception of the 1943 steel wartime issue).

-3. What error types are there on the 1954 wheat penny?
+3. What error types exist on the 1954 wheat penny?